-- Eight years of sold out summer festivals under the skilful artistic direction of Alexander Tselyakov.
+- Eleven years of sold-out summer festivals under the skilful artistic direction of Alexander Tselyakov.

-- Increasingly we are finding that our audiences from across BC and several US states are building their travel plans around our Festival weekend.
+- Increasingly, we find that our audiences from across BC and several US states are building their travel plans around our Festival weekend.
 Many have been with us from the beginning and tell us they wouldn’t miss the third weekend in August for love nor money.

 Pender Harbour Community

 - With seating for 100-120 people, our venue is nestled in a village in bloom, amongst fir trees and soaring eagles, overlooking the harbour.
 Several music festivals take place over the calendar year but we think our Music School is the perfect setting for chamber music.
 Audiences love our intimate and friendly ambience.

 For more information please explore our website or call the Festival cell phone: 604.989.3995.